 Ask the Aromatherapist:

-5 ways to stay well during self-isolation
+5 ways to stay well during self-isolation with Aromatherapy for stress relief

 By Christina Salcedas- Global Director of Education & Wellbeing for Aromatherapy Associates